 Does a real estate agent need to be involved?

-Once the seller accepts your offer, they can’t back out unless specific conditions are not met, such as a failure to pay the deposit or meet other contract stipulations.
+Once the seller accepts your offer to purchase a property, they can’t back out unless specific conditions are not met, such as a failure to pay the deposit or meet other contract stipulations.

 Can you make an offer on a house that is under contract?

-At Lodgify, our goal is to make your life as a vacation rental owner or aspiring owner as effortless as possible.
-That’s why we provide you with all the tools you need to establish and manage your business.
-As promised, we offer a customizable real estate offer letter sample in PDF format.
-Download it, make it your own, and set the wheels in motion for your dream property.
+At Lodgify, our goal is to make your life as a vacation rental owner or aspiring property owner as effortless as possible.
+That’s why we work hard to provide you with all the tools you need to establish and manage your business.
+As promised, we offer a customizable sample offer letter to purchase property in PDF.
+Download it, make it your own, and set the wheels in motion for snagging your dream property.

 Once you’ve secured the sale using our house offer template, and you’re ready to embark on your vacation rental business journey, explore our vacation software solutions to simplify the setup and management of your venture.